willosagiede-dev/peakstone-infra/README.md

 ### pgCat config (0.2.5 minimal)

 Mount a minimal config to `/etc/pgcat.toml`.
-The pool name must match your database (e.g., `peakstone`).
+The pool name must match your database (e.g., `postgres`).
 Passwords are plain (this setup uses the Postgres superuser for simplicity).

 Example: